show_page.php1 : db14.jpg

 HISTORY: Multiple beavers died in one stream without showing prior clinical signs.

 HISTOPATHOLOGIC DESCRIPTION: Liver: Multifocally and randomly replacing 40% of the hepatic parenchyma are numerous variably sized (up to 1mm in diameter) areas of lytic necrosis characterized by abundant eosinophilic cellular and karyorrhectic debris admixed with moderate numbers of degenerate neutrophils and fibrin.
-Heptocytes at the margins of the areas of lytic necrosis are often dissociated from hepatic cords and have hypereosinophilic cytoplasm and pyknotic nuclei (single cell death).
+Hepatocytes at the margins of the areas of lytic necrosis are often dissociated from hepatic cords and have hypereosinophilic cytoplasm and pyknotic nuclei (single cell death).
 Hepatocytes often contain granular, yellow-brown, or green-brown cytoplasmic pigment (hemosiderin, lipofuscin, or bile).
 Within and directly adjacent to areas of lytic necrosis, all vascular tunics of multiple central veins and portal blood vessels are effaced and replaced by necrotic debris, fibrin, hemorrhage, degenerate neutrophils, and necrotic cellular debris (necrotizing vasculitis).
 Occasionally, fibrin thrombi variably occlude vessels.
 Multifocally, portal areas are minimally expanded by low to moderate numbers of lymphocytes, plasma cells, neutrophils, and macrophages.

 MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, necrotizing, acute, multifocal and random, moderate, with necrotizing vasculitis and fibrin thrombi, beaver (Castor canadensis), rodent.